peter-leonov/ngx_http_js_module/README.markdown

 The following platforms were tested and proved to have an ability to compile and pass some tests:

 * FreeBSD 7.3 with SM 1.7 port
+* Debian 5 32-bit with SM 1.9 package
-* Debian 5 with SM 1.9 package
+* Debian 5 64-bit with SM 1.9 package

 Any way we can always build SpiderMonkey ourselves from sources.
 [Firefox 3.6 sources][firefox sources] (or my [github mirror][spidermonkey mirror] of the `js/` sub-folder) ships with an independent SpiderMonkey source tree.
 This means we can build a SpiderMonkey library and install it with all the header files without even touching the Firefox source code.
 All we have to do is the following: